AdguardTeam/AdguardFilters/CONTRIBUTING.md

 - Purpose: this filter blocks various kinds of ads on Chinese-language sites.
 - [Chinese folder](https://github.com/AdguardTeam/AdguardFilters/tree/master/ChineseFilter/sections)
-- Notes: The AdGuard Chinese filter includes [Easylist China][easylistchina] if you use AdGuard products, so there's no need to add rules which are already in `Easylist China`.
+- Notes: The AdGuard Chinese filter includes [Easylist China][easylistchina], so there's no need to add rules which are already in `Easylist China`.

 [easylistchina]: https://github.com/easylist/easylistchina